Hurricanes vs. Bulldogs: First Round Betting Trends, Record ATS, Home/Road Splits

 Miami vs. Drake: Betting Trends, Record ATS, Home/Road Splits - First Round

-The No. 12 Drake Bulldogs (27-7) are 2.5-point underdogs to advance to the second round of the NCAA Tournament when they play the No. 5 Miami Hurricanes (25-7) on Friday.
-Here are some insights into this 5-12 matchup in the Midwest Region bracket that begins at 7:25 PM, live on TBS.
-The matchup's over/under is set at 146.5.
+The No. 5 Miami Hurricanes (25-7) are 2.5-point favorites to advance to the second round of the NCAA Tournament when they play the No. 12 Drake Bulldogs (27-7) on Friday, beginning at 7:25 PM on TBS.
+Here's everything you need to know about this 5-12 matchup before filling out your bracket.
+The point total in the matchup is set at 146.5.

 Miami vs. Drake Odds & Info